CLP Holdings Limited – Annual report – 31 December 2019

 EnergyAustralia categorises its trade receivables based on the ageing.
 EnergyAustralia recognises lifetime expected credit losses for receivables by assessing future cash flows for each group of trade receivables including a probability weighted amount determined by evaluating a range of possible outcomes based on twelve month rolling historical credit loss experience by customer segment, geographical region, tenure and type of customer and applying to the receivables held at year end.
 The determining factor impacting collectability is customer attributes.
 The impact of economic factors, both current and future, is considered in assessing the likelihood of recovery from customers.

-At 31 December 2018, CLP India’s renewable projects have trade receivables of HK$487 million (2017: HK$510 million) of which HK$437 million (2017: HK$466 million) were past due.
+At 31 December 2019, CLP India’s renewable projects have trade receivables of HK$805 million (2018: HK$487 million) of which HK$704 million (2018: HK$437 million) were past due.
 These amounts were not considered impaired as there are no recent history of default and continuous payments received.
 Trade receivables in dispute are assessed individually for impairment allowance in order to determine whether specific provisions are required.
-Disputed trade receivables of Paguthan and Jhajjar totalling HK$850 million (2017: HK$420 million) were provided in full as there is no reasonable expectation of recovery.
-Further information about disputes with offtakers is disclosed in Note 30.
+Disputed trade receivables of Paguthan and Jhajjar totalling HK$855 million (2018: HK$850 million) were provided in full as there is no reasonable expectation of recovery.
+Further information about disputes with offtakers is disclosed in

 Movements in Provision for Impairment